DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can also specify additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).

-> You can add this action to the test only in the Test Editor, you cannot record it.
+> You can add this action to the test only in the Test Editor.

 ## Select Text Area Content

-Selects text within a text area element.
+Select text within a text element area.

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the text area whose text should be selected.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the text that should be selected.
 *Start Line* | Number | The line number at which selection starts.
 A zero-based integer.
 *Start Position* | Number | The selection's start position within the line defined by the *Start Line* parameter.
 A zero-based integer.
 *End Line* | Number | The line number at which selection ends.
 A zero-based integer.
-*End Position* | Number | The selection's end position within the line defined by the *End Line* parameter.
+*End Position* | Number | The selection's end position within the line the *End Line* parameter defines.
 A zero-based integer.

 You can also specify additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).

-> You can add this action to the test only in the Test Editor, you cannot record it.
+> You can add this action to the test only in the Test Editor.

 ## Wait

-Pauses test execution for the specified period of time.
+Pause test execution for the specified period of time.

 Parameter | Type  | Description
 --------- | ----- | -------------
-*Timeout* | Number | The pause duration, in milliseconds.
+*Timeout* | Number | The pause duration (in milliseconds).

-> You can add this action to the test only in the Test Editor, you cannot record it.
+> You can add this action to the test only in the Test Editor.

 ## Hover

-Hovers over a webpage element with the mouse.
+Hover over a webpage element with the mouse pointer.

 Parameter | Type  | Description
 --------- | ----- | -------------